MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

  > [!IMPORTANT]
  >
+ >- This is a preview feature. [!INCLUDE [cc-preview-features-definition](includes/cc-preview-features-definition.md)]
+ >
- >* This feature requires a Common Data Service organization which has an installed msdyn_AISolution version 2.4.1.1 or later.
+ >- This feature requires a Common Data Service environment with the msdyn_AISolution version 2.4.1.1 or later solution installed.
 [Upgrade to the latest solution](/needlink).
  >
- >* Data Loss Prevention (DLP) policies that apply to the Common Data Service also apply to AI Builder.
+ >- [Data Loss Prevention (DLP) policies](/power-platform/admin/wp-data-loss-prevention) that apply to Common Data Service also apply to AI Builder.
  >
- >* To use formulas in an app that was created before May 7, 2020, go to **Settings > Advance Settings > Preview Features** and set **AI Builder formulas** to **ON**.
+ >- To use formulas in an app that was created before May 7, 2020, go to **Settings > Advance Settings > Preview Features** and set **AI Builder formulas** to **ON**.
 This step is not necessary for newly created apps.

- >[!NOTE]
- >
->* Information about how to use formulas in canvas apps:  [Get started with canvas-app formulas in Power Apps](/powerapps/maker/canvas-apps/working-with-formulas.md)
- >* To enable or disable this feature (e.g. for Data Loss Prevention), see **AI Builder formulas** under **Advanced Settings**: [Controlling which features are enabled](/powerapps/maker/canvas-apps/working-with-experimental-preview#controlling-which-features-are-enabled.md)
+To enable or disable this feature (for example, for Data Loss Prevention), see **AI Builder formulas** under **Advanced Settings**: [Controlling which features are enabled](/powerapps/maker/canvas-apps/working-with-experimental-preview#controlling-which-features-are-enabled.md)

- >* When you type “AIBuilder” in an app, it may take a few seconds to load it functions.
+When you type “AIBuilder” in an app, it may take a few seconds to load it functions.
 Once it loads, type “.” to view the available functions.
+Detailed information about how to use formulas in canvas apps is available here: [Get started with canvas-app formulas in Power Apps](/powerapps/maker/canvas-apps/working-with-formulas.md)

-#### Example: Sentiment analysis
+### Example: Sentiment analysis

 In this example we use a **Text Input** control and a **Label** control to invoke sentiment analysis.